-Elon Musk Strongly Urges Re-Opening Of American Economy Now
+Elon Musk Strongly Urges Reopening Of American Economy Now

 At the time, China had an oversupply of FDA-approved ResMed, Philips & Medtronic ventilators.
 Musk purchased them and the masks were subsequently air-shipped to Los Angeles.

-Critics of re-opening cite the potential danger of exacerbating the current COVID-19 situation and causing further coronavirus spread if re-opening happens to broadly or too quickly.
+Critics of reopening cite the potential danger of exacerbating the current COVID-19 situation and causing further coronavirus spread if reopening happens to broadly or too quickly.
 As of April 28, the U.S. has seen nearly a million confirmed cases of coronavirus infection and over 55,000 deaths, per the Centers for Disease Control (CDC).
 On that same day, the country saw more than 23,000 new cases and over 1,300 new deaths.

 Regarding the numbers and the spread of COVID-19, Musk has been off the mark with his own predictions in the past.
 On March 6, he said on Twitter that the panic caused by coronavirus was “dumb” and on March 19, he took to Twitter once more, saying that the number of new cases would be virtually non-existent by the end of April.